ANFO

+ANFO mixed with nitromethane as the fuel is known as ANNM.

 Chemistry

-The chemistry of ANFO detonation is the reaction of ammonium nitrate with a long-chain alkane (CnH2n+2) to form nitrogen, carbon dioxide, and water.
+The chemistry of ANFO detonation is the reaction of ammonium nitrate with a long-chain alkane hydrocarbon (CnH2n+2) to form nitrogen, carbon dioxide, and steam.
 In an ideal stoichiometrically balanced reaction, ANFO is composed of about 94.5% AN and 5.5% FO by weight.
 In practice, a slight excess of fuel oil is added, as underdosing results in reduced performance while overdosing merely results in more post-blast fumes.
-When detonation conditions are optimal, the aforementioned gases are the only products.
+When detonation conditions are optimal, the gases are the only products.
 In practical use, such conditions are impossible to attain, and blasts produce moderate amounts of toxic gases such as carbon monoxide and nitrogen oxides (NOx).

-The fuel component of ANFO is typically diesel, but kerosene, coal dust, racing fuel, or even molasses have been used instead.
+The fuel component of ANFO is typically diesel fuel, but kerosene, coal dust, racing fuels like nitromethane, or even molasses have been used instead.
 Finely powdered aluminium in the mixture will sensitise it to detonate more readily.